itaisteinherz/netoani.com/content/blog/making-meaningful-hacktoberfest-contributions/index.md

 ## My contributions to OSS

 I actually first started contributing to OSS through Hacktoberfest 2017, as I like free stuff and coding.
-My first contributions were simple documentation improvements, typo fixes, and such.
+My first contributions were small documentation improvements, bug fixes, and such.
 I liked interacting with nice developers from all over the world, and found OSS to be a nice way to explore cool projects.

-After my first Hacktoberfest, I wanted to make more significant contributions to OSS projects, and so I looked for mature projects where I could step up, commit to working on more complex tasks, and work with the maintainers to get my work merged.
+After my first Hacktoberfest, I wanted to make more substantial contributions to OSS projects, and so I looked for mature projects where I could step up, commit to working on more complex tasks, and work with the maintainers to get my work merged.

-Nowadays, when I'm looking to contribute to OSS, I try to look for projects which I either use myself, or that I'm familiar with (as a user).
-I also look for projects that are actively maintained.
-This way, I know that the time invested in my contribution will not to go waste, and that it will actually make a difference.

 ## What Hacktoberfest means for me